gpoulter/pygame-playground/README.md

-# breakout
+# PyGame Playground

-Personal hobby effort with PyGame
+Playing with PyGame for fun.
+Implemented minimal versions of Breakout and Asteroids.